arunkumarp1947/litebot-1/README.md

 - ☑ Roles from command
 - ☑ Custom DM to new users
 - ☑ Custom text for join/leave
-- ☐ Convert !check into an embed
+- ☑ Convert +check into an embed
 - ☐ Add support for custom language (Output only, shouldn't require google translate)
 - ☐ Logging channel
-- ☐ New/server specific prefix

 ## Most Likely not going to do
 - ☐ Music System